rdagumampan/yuniql/docs/03-how-to-baseline-your-database.md

 yuniqlx init
 yuniqlx baseline -c <your-reference-database-connection-string>

-yuniql run -a -c <your-target-database-connection-string>
+yuniqlx run -a -c <your-target-database-connection-string>
 ```

->NOTE: `yuniqlx` is expanded build with support for `baseline` automation.
+>NOTE: `yuniqlx` is an expanded build with support for `baseline` automation.
 Because it's not everyday that we do baseline plus its heavy references to Sql Server SMO, I don't want to make this part of every release.

 #### Found bugs?